wzhtml/Calculator/README.md

 - They don't have a feature that adjusts to the size of the window.
 They are just simple, small programs.
 - Just download them and you're ready to go.
 - There are also icon files included.
+- The default installation is on the F drive and the author doesn't know how to change it.
 - Nothing else is introduced.
 It is a pleasure to use!
-- The default installation is on the F drive and the author doesn't know how to change it
 ## Download
 - [Download App Setup](https://wzhtml.github.io/CD/CompilerSetup.exe "Download App Setup")